bretaj/CICD/README.md

 ## Description

-this project utilizes cypress, mongoDB, Mongo Atlas to create a CI/CD testing and deployment pipeeline
+this project utilizes cypress, mongoDB, Mongo Atlas to create a CI/CD testing and deployment pipeline

 ![screenshot of app](CICDScreenshot1.png)